Clastify logo

 Anode:

-In the lab, you might see a shiny metallic coating appear on the cathode and the anode gradually thin.
-The observation is what you can see; naming the solid as silver or copper is an inference from the electrolyte, electrodes and half-equations.
+In the lab, you might see a shiny metallic coating forming on the cathode and the anode gradually thinning.
+The observation is what you can see; calling the solid silver or copper is an inference based on the electrolyte, electrodes and half-equations.

 Were those notes helpful?